PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/uniswap-dashboard/index.md

 ### Data Points and Aggregated Metrics in Pooler

-Data points are key metrics sourced from Uniswap V2 pair contracts, detailing how snapshots are built and stored.
+Data points are key metrics sourced from Uniswap V2 or V3 pair contracts, detailing how snapshots are built and stored.
 Pooler generates base trade snapshots as well as higher order aggregates per Epoch, providing an overview of market trends, such as trade frequencies and average prices.
-These insights aid users in understanding market movements and asset performance, crucial for informed trading decisions within Uniswap V2.
+These insights aid users in understanding market movements and asset performance, crucial for informed trading decisions while participating in the Uniswap protocol.

 ---

 ### Development and Extension

 Snapshotter Node's design enables extensions and custom use case implementations.
-A developer can extend the pooler compute files found in [snapshotter-computes](https://github.com/PowerLoom/snapshotter-computes/tree/eth_uniswapv2) and config files found in [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv2) to build their own custom use case implementations.
+A developer can extend the pooler UniswapV2 compute files found in [snapshotter-computes (V2)](https://github.com/PowerLoom/snapshotter-computes/tree/eth_uniswapv2) and config files found in [snapshotter-configs (V2)](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv2), or the UniswapV3 compute files found in [snapshotter-computes (V3)](https://github.com/PowerLoom/snapshotter-computes/tree/uniswapv3-v1) and the associated config files in [snapshotter-configs (V3)](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv3) to build their own custom use case implementations.

 We have a dedicated section in the documentation which walkthrough the details on further implementation and usecases extensions.
 Check out our guide on [Extending Pooler](/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard)